yshelldev/xcss-central/EULA.md

 ---

-This EULA forms a binding legal agreement between you and the authors regarding your use of XCSS.
-By downloading, installing, or using XCSS, you acknowledge that you have read, understood, and agreed to be bound by these terms.
+This EULA forms a binding legal agreement between you and the authors regarding your use of Xtatix.
+By downloading, installing, or using Xtatix, you acknowledge that you have read, understood, and agreed to be bound by these terms.